 Website: Richmond Olympic Oval

 Private tour: Private tours are run with the help of local volunteers and since they are private, you need to make a booking ahead of time.
-You can book a tour by sending them your request through their contact form which the facility tours page will take you to.
+Facility tours are limited to large groups and special events but you can find that information on the tickets page.

 - There is underground parking and $2/hour up to a maximum of $15 on the weekday and $18 on the weekend.